p-vinayak/engineering-notes/projects/ImportAthleticRosterStudentSchedulesToArms/ImportAthleticRosterStudentSchedulesToArms.md

 	- **Custom logic in the notes section**
 - Teamworks engineer said:
 	- We need to maintain a mapping of term id/descriptor, what did he mean?
+		- **Term ID in arms should be sent over as the term description (not the term ID from the SIS).
+We are expected to maintain a mapping between term id of the SIS and term description that we provide to ARMS for internal use cases.
+But, the term description we are planning to send to ARMS is already mapped in J1 to the appropriate year term code, so there's no need to do anything.**
 	- There are a maximum of 2 meeting patterns per course, is this going to cause an issue?
+		-
 - API Behavior
 	- Can we import schedules for multiple semesters?
 	- What if multiple semesters have courses with 3 different meeting patterms?